failure2communicate/AutoML-for-Regression/TPOT_all_models/README.md

 }

 #### Output Description:
-JSON with predicted class, associated confidence on that class prediction (between 0-1) and label name.
-Label names are returned only if the label encoding was performed by the pipeline, within AI Fabric.
-Some scikit-learn models do not support confidence scores.
-If the output of the optimization pipeline is a scikit-learn model which does not support confidence scores the output will only contain the predicted class.
-Ex: {
-  "predictions": 0,
-  "confidences": 0.6,
-  "labels": “yes”
+JSON with list of predictions: {
+  "predictions" : "[12, 12, 2, 354, 12, 2]
 }
-Or if label encoding was done outside of the model: {
-  "predictions": 0,
-  "confidences": 0.6,
-}

 #### Language:
 Python 3.6

 ### 2. Package details:

 #### Description:
 Please train this ML Package before deploying it as it will not return anything otherwise.
-POT is a Python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming.
+TPOT is a Python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming.
 TPOT will automate the most tedious part of machine learning by intelligently exploring thousands of possible pipelines to find the best one for your data.
 Once TPOT is finished searching (or you get tired of waiting), it provides you with the Python code for the best pipeline it found so you can tinker with the pipeline from there.
 TPOT is built on top of scikit-learn, so all the code it generates should look familiar to scikit-learn users.

+TPOT uses the following set of models and pre-processing steps in its optimizations process: https://github.com/EpistasisLab/tpot/blob/master/tpot/config/regressor.py

 #### Pipelines:
 This package can run with the three type of pipelines: Full pipeline, Training Pipeline and Evaluation Pipeline.